cloudmesh/client/docs/source/man/man.rst

     Arguments:

-        NAME         name of object to be added
+        NAMES        names of object to be added GROUPS       names of a groups
-        GROUP        name of a group
         FROM         name of a group
         TO           name of a group
         GROUPA       name of a group